NVIDIA/hpc-container-maker/docs/building_blocks.md

 __Parameters__

+- __alternatives__: Boolean flag to specify whether to configure alternatives for `python` and `pip`.
+RHEL-based 8.x distributions do not setup `python` by [default](https://developers.redhat.com/blog/2019/05/07/what-no-python-in-red-hat-enterprise-linux-8/).
+The default is False.

 - __ospackages__: List of OS packages to install prior to installing PyPi packages.
 For Ubuntu, the default values are `python-pip`, `python-setuptools`, and `python-wheel` for Python 2.x and `python3-pip`, `python3-setuptools`, and `python3-wheel` for Python 3.x.
-For RHEL-based Linux distributions, the default values are `python-pip` for Python 2.x and `python34-pip` for Python 3.x.
+For RHEL-based distributions, the default values are `python2-pip` for Python 2.x and `python3-pip` for Python 3.x.

 - __packages__: List of PyPi packages to install.
 The default is